erwinluis/splitable_doc/README.md

 ### Multiple line items

-Split(able) supports multiple line items.
+split(able) supports multiple line items.
 Below are the parameters for passing line items.
 An order with zero line items will be rejected.

 `item_name_1`: This is the title of the item.
 This is a required parameter.